GiorgiSvanishvili/FastAPI-and-MongoDB/README.md

-This is a small sample project demonstrating how to build an API with MongoDB and FastAPI.
+This is a small sample project building an API with MongoDB and FastAPI.

 How to deploy local environment and run the project: